 Why choose Wellington Ballet for Lessons?

-In 2006 when we began our dance school, we only used to teach Wellington ballet lessons at our Khandallah studio.
-Since then, we have branched out in both the locations we teach at and type of dance taught.
-With ballet, jazz and contemporary dance classes available in Khandallah and Johnsonville, it’s never been easier to express yourself through movement!
+Wellington Ballet began in 2006.
+With ballet, jazz and contemporary dance classes available in Khandallah it’s never been easier to express yourself through movement!

 Our mission at Wellington Ballet School is to provide every student with excellent training in classical ballet and dance, in both a positive and enjoyable environment.
 As professional dance teachers, we believe we offer the Capital’s best dance lessons and invite you to come visit and see for yourself!